-Child, adolescent, and young adult use of ENDS (vaping) is not safe.
-Concerns regarding ENDS use by youth include nicotine addiction, harm to the developing brain, progression to combustible tobacco use, nicotine toxicity, inhalation of toxins or carcinogens, and explosions and fires caused by the e-cigarette device.
-Although we identified no trials in children and adolescents that examine the prevention or cessation of ENDS use, there is strong evidence linking ENDS use in nonsmoking adolescents and young adults to subsequent cigarette smoking.
-According to a 2018 report by the NASEM entitled "Public Health Consequences of E-cigarettes" the ever use of e-cigarettes is associated with significantly increased risk of ever using combustible tobacco products.
-Additionally, increased degree of ENDS use is associated with increased frequency and intensity of smoking cigarettes
+Child, adolescent, and young adult use of e-cigarettes is not safe.
+Concerns regarding e-cigarette use by youth include nicotine addiction, harm to the developing brain, progression to combustible tobacco use, nicotine toxicity, inhalation of toxins or carcinogens, and explosions and fires caused by the e-cigarette device.
+Although we identified no trials in children and adolescents that examine the prevention or cessation of e-cigarette use, there is strong evidence linking e-cigarette use in nonsmoking adolescents and young adults to subsequent cigarette smoking.
+According to a 2018 report by the NASEM ever having used e-cigarettes is associated with a statistically significant increased risk of ever using combustible tobacco products.
+Additionally, increased degree of e-cigarette use is associated with increased frequency and intensity of smoking cigarettes.